apace7/local_volume_database/docs/source/usage.rst

   * **ref_star_formation_history**

-Citations to the LVDB and citations to the LVDB input
+Citations to the LVDB and Citations to the LVDB Input
 -----------------------------

 The LVDB is set up to enable citations to the literature input of the LVDB.
 All reference columns (**ref_**) follow the same format of author last name (removed of special characters) + `NASA ADS bibcode <https://ui.adsabs.harvard.edu/>`_.
 There is a BibTeX file (`table/lvdb.bib <https://github.com/apace7/local_volume_database/blob/main/table/lvdb.bib>`_) with BibTeX entries from ADS with the key matching the LVDB reference column.
 There is an `ADS public library <https://ui.adsabs.harvard.edu/public-libraries/fVKkEJbdRyCmscCOwzsz6w>`_ that contains the majority of the literature LVDB input.